-During 2016, the Pantex Plant produced/pumped approximately 120 million gallons (454 million liters) of water from the Ogallala Aquifer.
-This was a decrease of 7 million gallons (26 million liters) compared to water produced in 2015.
-Most of the water used at Pantex is for domestic (e.g., drinking, bathing, food preparation) purposes.
+During 2017, the Pantex Plant produced/pumped approximately 133 million gallons (503 million liters) of water from the Ogallala Aquifer.
+This was an increase of 13 million gallons (49 million liters) compared to water produced in 2016.

 Pantex remains committed to reducing the amount of produced water by implementing a water reuse and recycling program.
 Examples of the water conservation and reuse initiatives include the procurement of more efficient industrial cooling equipment (such as water re-circulating systems) and beneficial reuse of treated wastewater.
-Pantex beneficially reuses 100% of its treated wastewater to grow crops in the northeast portion of the plant and continues to investigate other reuse opportunities.
+Typically, Pantex beneficially reuses 100 percent of its treated wastewater to grow crops in the northeast portion of the Plant and continues to investigate other reuse opportunities.
+In July 2017, Pantex began discharging treated wastewater to an on-site playa lake, due to a system failure associated with the subsurface irrigation system.
+Surface discharge continued for the remainder of the year.
+Efforts are underway to restore the beneficial reuse of treated wastewater.